1975 Houston Astros season: August

+September

+On September 8, César Cedeño hit his 100th career home run in his sixth career multi-homer game, while establishing a career-high 6 RBI.
+Cedeño realized the milestone home run off Phil Niekro in the third inning in Atlanta.
+In the eighth, Cedeño's second big fly from Bruce Dal Canton's offering plated the go-ahead run to stay to in the lead for a 9–6 triumph.
+However, just 737 fans witnessed Cedeño's marvel of a performance.

-Performance summary
+Performance overview

 The Astros concluded the 1975 season in last place the NL West with a record of 64–97–1, 43 1/2 games behind the division- and World Series-champion Cincinnati Reds, and turned in the worst record in the National League.
 The second time in franchise that the Astros had finished in last place, the 97 losses tied the 1965 team for most in team history, was equaled in 1991, and stood as the club record until 2011, when they lost 100 games for the first time.
 The Astros' .398 winning percentage established in 1975 a franchise-worst, and remained so until 2011.
 Having trailed the Reds by 43 1/2 games, this mark exceeded the 36 1/2 games behind the San Francisco Giants, the inaugural season of 1962.
 In 2013, they finished 45 games back.

 Future Astros management turned in excellent seasons.
 Former general manager Bob Watson hit for a team-leading .324 average, 157 hits and 85 RBI, while former manager Larry Dierker was the pitching staff leader with 14 wins.

+With 50 stolen bases, César Cedeño produced his fourth of a total of six campaigns in succession having attained that threshold, through 1977.
+Cedeño had been the only Astro through that point to have attained any 50-stolen base seasons.
+(Note: For single seasons, playing for HOU, in the regular season, requiring stolen bases ≥ 50, sorted by descending stolen bases.)
+Also, this was also the seventh of a franchise-record nine successive campaigns featuring at least one baserunner with 40 or more stolen bases.
+(Note: Number of players that meet criteria in a season, playing for HOU, in the regular season, requiring stolen bases ≥ 40, sorted by ascending instances.)

-For the fourth consecutive campaign, center fielder César Cedeño became a Gold Glove Award recipient.
-He and teammate Doug Rader, having won five times at third base from 1970–1974, were thus far Houston's only multiple winners.
+Also for the fourth consecutive campaign, Cedeño became a Gold Glove Award recipient at outfield.
+He and teammate Doug Rader, who had won for third base over five consecutive years from 1970 to 1974, were thus far Houston's only multiple winners.
 Also indicated was that this was the first campaign since 1971 the duo had failed to win the award together.